 Dictionaries tell us that injury-prone means “frequently injured or often sustaining injuries”.

 When people say "injury-prone," they usually have someone's injury history in mind.
 The phrase itself is not concerned about types of injuries or the reason behind them.
-It can describe constant minor injuries or a few major injuries that take a while to recover from.
+It can describe constant minor injuries like sprains or a few major injuries such as a broken collarbone that take a while to recover from.

 Being seen as injury-prone is definitely damaging for a pro athletes’ image, but the phrase also relates to recreational athletes.
 You know, that one friend who seems to get hurt every time they do anything even resembling a sport.